mswjs/data/README.md

 #### Nullable relationships

-Both `oneOf` and `manyOf` relationships may be passed to `nullable` to allow setting the relation to null.
+Both `oneOf` and `manyOf` relationships may be passed to `nullable` to allow instantiating and updating that relation to null.

 ```js
 import { factory, primaryKey, oneOf, nullable } from '@mswjs/data'